 1. Customer recognition.

 But does this actually help make your brand stronger?
 The numbers say yes, consumers are far more likely to choose a brand that they recognize over something unfamiliar, even if they don’t know a great deal about your company at the time.
-They may not know much about your business, but they do know how to identify a good brand.
-So, make sure your logo stands out and makes people want to buy your products or services.

 2. Competitive edge in the market.